McMaster Health Forum Fellows program - call for 2019 applications

 Forum Fellows will have the opportunity to:

-- be part of a community of Forum staff and faculty who are committed to meeting pressing health- and social-system challenges creatively;
+- be part of a community of Forum staff and faculty who are committed to meeting pressing health and social challenges creatively;

 While the Forum will endeavour to match students to their preferred internship selections, no guarantees can be made about the location of an internship.
 If no internship can be arranged to the satisfaction of both the Forum Fellow and the Forum, the internship will be organized at the Forum.